Have you asked your doctor for a SIBO breath test and gotten this response, “forget about it, it’s a worthless test?”

 Has all of that changed?
 Yes!

-In 2016, gastroenterologists and research experts met to establish clear Consensus Guidelines to help standardize when to use the breath test, how to prepare for the breath test, and how to interpret it.2 These guidelines were published for the world to see in 2017.
+In 2016, gastroenterologists and research experts met to establish clear Consensus Guidelines to help standardize when to use the breath test, how to prepare for the breath test, and how to interpret it.2 These guidelines were published in 2017.

 Despite this, your GI doctor or physician may not feel comfortable with the breath test or isn’t familiar with the new guidelines.
 So this puts you in a confusing situation.
 I’m sure you have been reading about SIBO and you’ve learned that the breath test is about the only non-invasive way to measure the presence of SIBO.
 But here you are at your doctor’s office and they tell you it isn’t necessary or recommended.
 What should you do?